laihaoran/BrgSA/README.md

 ### 📜 License

 This project is licensed under the Apache 2.0 License.
-Datasets and pretrained weights follow their respective original licenses.
+Datasets follow their respective original licenses.